jj0003/mate-ui/README.md

 - **Modular Components**: Each component can be used independently, enabling a modular and flexible design approach.
 - **Customizable Styles**: Easily customize components using props and CSS classes to match your project’s design requirements.
-- **Accessibility**: Includes proper ARIA roles and attributes to ensure your UI is accessible to all users.
 - **Responsive Design**: Components are designed to be responsive, ensuring they look great on all devices.

 ## Components